 Learn more about Dr. Gordon and his publication history by exploring his personal blog http://www.StevesofGrass.blogspot.com.
 Dr. Gordon invites you to follow him on Twitter and Instagram @SongsofEretz, email him at Editor@SongsOfEretz.com, friend "Steven Wittenberg Gordon" on Facebook, or ask to connect with him on LinkedIn.

 J. Artemus Gordon, Art Editor

-J. Artemus Gordon received his Bachelor of Fine Arts degree from the Columbus College of Art & Design in Columbus, Ohio where he honed his skills as a painter, illustrator, sculptor, and graphic designer.
+J. Artemus Gordon joined the editorial staff March 2, 2018.
+He received his Bachelor of Fine Arts degree from the Columbus College of Art & Design in Columbus, Ohio where he honed his skills as a painter, illustrator, sculptor, and graphic designer.
 He currently resides in Kansas.

 In addition to making art, Gordon enjoys gourmet cooking and video games.
 He is available for freelance hire and invites you to explore his website JasonArtGo.com, to connect with him on LinkedIn, to email him at JasonArtGo@gmail.com, and to check out his work on Instagram @JasonArtGo.

 A Note about Our Frequent Contributors: Frequent Contributor status is bestowed upon a select few up-and-coming poets handpicked by the Editor-in-Chief.
 Membership in this exclusive group is by invitation only.